mattdibi/redox-keyboard/redox-w/README.md

 #### Arduino Pro Micro Firmware upload

 Let's start by uploading the QMK firmware on the Arduino, this will help us in diagnosing problems early on.
-The Redox uses QMK for its firmware, follow the QMK installation instructions [here](https://docs.qmk.fm/#/getting_started_build_tools), then compile and burn the firmware as follows:
+The Redox Wireless uses QMK for its firmware, follow the QMK installation instructions [here](https://docs.qmk.fm/#/getting_started_build_tools), then compile and burn the firmware as follows:

 ```sh
 $ cd path/to/qmk_firmware